AntoineMeheut/Hal9000Screen/README.md

 ### Creating an automatic startup script
 When starting the desktop, LXDE automatically launches the scripts found in the /home/pi/.config/autostart folder

-We will therefore create this folder on our Raspberry Pi Zero and then create the script that will be launched at startup from the office.
+We will therefore create this folder on our Raspberry Pi and then create the script that will be launched at startup from the office.

 You can also copy the files found here to your raspberry [resources](https://github.com/AntoineMeheut/Hal9000Screen/tree/master/resources)